quietui/quiet/docs/docs/index.md

 layout: docs
 ---

-Quiet is your go-to library for building modern Web interfaces.
-It's open source and features more than just components.
-Here's what's in the box.
+Quiet is an open source library for building modern user interfaces on the Web.
+Here's what's in the box and how you can start using it.

 <ul class="features-grid">
   <li>